 Registration is limited.
 Those 13 years old and older are welcomed to register and attend.

 Please register online: https://conta.cc/2GMXHMU

 For centuries, Dharma students have traditionally studied Nagarjuna’s Letter to a Friend, for it provides a concise and thorough introduction to the entire Buddhist path practice.
 By examining the Four Noble Truths and the Six Perfections, Nagarjuna describes logically and poetically the internal patterns of experience which leads a person to Buddhahood.
 Please join Lama Kelsang for this weekly Study intensive.

-This course is open to all levels of practitioner.
+This course is open to all levels of practitioner, age 13 and older.
 Lama Kelsang only asks that students make a firm commitment to attending class regularly.

 A PDF copy of the book will be provided to each student.